-“Rap is like manure from heaven.
+“Rap is like manna from heaven.
 Our rhymes are meant to be revolutionary, coming down to change everything.” _ Kah

 Imagine the best rappers Kenya has to offer putting away their egos and petty rivalries for a moment, synchronizing their schedules and coming together to record a well-produced socially conscious collective album.
 Impossible, right?
 Even though such a miraculous scenario is highly unlikely to take place in this day and age, there is still great comfort in the fact that such an event has actually happened before.